Irish lessons show Spain must do better on banks

 Spain has hired Oliver Wyman Ltd and Roland Berger Strategy Consultants to perform an assessment audit on bank assets to emulate that feat.

-Ireland’s plan expects to have just two core lenders left by 2015 - Bank of Ireland BKIR.I and Allied Irish Banks (ALBK.I), both part-nationalized.
+Ireland’s plan expects to have just two core lenders left by 2015 - Bank of Ireland and Allied Irish Banks, both part-nationalised.

 Its banks must sell 72 billion euros of loans, or a whopping 28 percent of their 255 billion loan book.
 Much of that will come from shrinking in overseas markets or quitting some altogether.